AmyHilaire/otequip-info/source/posts/2016-06-26-working-holiday1.html.markdown

 While studying Occupational Therapy at university, it became clear that working in the UK or Ireland for a couple of years was a very common thing for OTs to do.
 It’s a well trodden path.
 It sounded so easy: just get a couple of years' experience, and head on over there!
-It might even be a way of moving up career levels more quickly.
+It might even be a way of earning seniority more quickly.

 ![London](/2016/06/26/working-holiday1/london1.jpg)